Deltares/Wflow.jl/docs/src/user_guide/install.md

-Binaries of `wflow_cli` can be downloaded from our website [download.deltares.nl](https://download.deltares.nl/en/download/wflow/), and are currently available for Windows and Linux.
+Binaries of `wflow_cli` can be downloaded from our website [download.deltares.nl](https://download.deltares.nl/en/download/wflow/), and are currently available for Windows.
 Download and install the `.msi` file.
 After installing you can see two folders in the installation directory.
 It is only the `bin/wflow_cli` that is used.
 The artifacts folder contains binary dependencies such as NetCDF.

 ```
 artifacts\